-On Wednesday, March 12th, the Southeastern Med Auxiliary will be hosting a community health screening event to help raise funds to provide equipment to enhance patient comfort and improve the facilities available at Southeastern Med.
+On Wednesday, September 3, 2014, the Southeastern Med Auxiliary will be hosting a community health screening event to help raise funds to provide equipment to enhance patient comfort and improve the facilities available at Southeastern Med.

 Southeastern Med Auxiliary is dedicated to enhancing patient care through community fundraisers.
 This year the Auxiliary members chose to further enhance their community efforts by providing a fundraiser that will also directly benefit those underinsured and uninsured of the community, ages 18 and older.

 The event begins at 7 a.m. and will conclude at 9 a.m.
 The event consists of a Health Profile Screening for $50.
 This screening includes a complete blood count, comprehensive metabolic panel, lipid profile, and hemoglobin A1C.
 Participants may choose to also have a TSH (thyroid) and / or a PSA (prostate) screening performed for $15 each.
 The Health Profile screening package requires a 10 to 12 hour fast.
 Those participating can still take any morning medications as usual with small sips of water only.

 Take advantage of our Pre-Registration through the MyHealth patient portal for any scheduled appointment you may have at Southeastern Med.